ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 Both of these features need us to be able to keep track of the connections our server is holding – to know which user is sending the messages, and to know who to broadcast them to.

 Ktor manages a WebSocket connection with an object of the type `DefaultWebSocketSession`, which contains everything required for communicating via WebSockets, including the `incoming` and `outgoing` channels, convenience methods for communication, and more.
-For now, we can simplify the problem of assigning user names, and just give each participant an auto-generated user name based on a counter.
+For now, we can simplify the problem of assigning usernames, and just give each participant an auto-generated user name based on a counter.
 Add the following implementation to a new file in `server/src/main/kotlin/com/jetbrains/handson/chat/server/` called `Connection.kt`:

 ```kotlin
 import io.ktor.http.cio.websocket.*